coolerguy71/FreeBSD-Steam-Tips/README.md

 ## Intro
-Short and simple, FreeBSD is currently limited to a March build of Steam because of a steamwebhelper thingy... so uncool However I can't get into specifics but I found a workaround on how ya can get the latest build of Steam running on FreeBSD.
+Short and simple, FreeBSD is currently limited to a March build of Steam because of a steamwebhelper thingy... so uncool.
+However I can't get into specifics but I found a workaround on how ya can get the latest build of Steam running on FreeBSD.
 Yay!

 * You'll need to reboot a lot btw!